cryptoecc/bitcoin/doc/Build_private_network.md

-The following 8 steps are to download, install, and run BIT-ECC deamon on your computer.
+The following 8 steps are to download, install, and run BIT-ECC daemon on your computer.